-Due date: Tuesday January 27th, at 6pm, Marked out of 10, 0.5 marks off every hour late.
+Due date: Monday January 25th, at 6pm, Marked out of 10, 0.5 marks off every hour late.

 What to submit.
-Submit your work on the Blackboard Course Portal.
-Be sure to submit it to the 'P2' Assignment, under Assignments.
+Submit your work the Blackboard Course Portal, under Programmer Assignments, under the 'P2' Assignment.

 - 1. Android developers: a zip file containing your final Android application file (.apk); use your student number as the filename.
 Also submit the complete eclipse project directory in a separate zip file. - 2. iPhone developers: you must submit the complete project directory, including source, in a zip file.
 Use your student number as the filename.
-Please do your development on the 6.1.1 version of the SDK, and make sure that you haven't included any files by reference.
-Please test your submitted zip file before sending it in
+Please do your development on the 7.2 version of the SDK, and make sure that you haven't included any files by reference.
+Please test your submitted zip file before sending it in.